zhangteng5513/plcontainer/README.md

 ### Running the regression tests

 1. Prepare docker images for R & Python environment.
-   Refer TOADD for docker file examples.
+   Refer [How to build docker image](https://github.com/greenplum-db/plcontainer/wiki/How-to-build-docker-image) for docker file examples.
+ You can also download PLContainer images from [pivotal networks](https://network.pivotal.io)

 1. Tests require some images and runtime configurations are installed.